By Nancy Farmer

 Excerpted and adapted for reader’s theater (or readers theatre) by Aaron Shepard, from the book The Ear, the Eye, and the Arm, Orchard, New York, 1994

 Story copyright © 1994 Nancy Farmer.
 Script copyright © 1995, 2002 Aaron Shepard.
 Adapted and distributed by permission of Nancy Farmer.
-Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except they may not be posted online without permission.
+Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except the texts may not be posted publicly without permission.

 PREVIEW: Tendai and his sister Rita get a taste of traditional village life, but only one of them is pleased.